singular-gpispace/pfd-parallel/README.md

 ```

-Assuming the monitor is still running, start the computation with
+To run the Singular Script, the following bash script may be used:
 ```bash
 cat > run_real_pfd.sh << "EOF"
 SINGULARPATH="$PFD_INSTALL_DIR/LIB"                               \